-Katanning is thought to come from an Aboriginal word ‘Kartannin’ meaning ‘big meeting place’ and it still holds true to this meaning in the 21st century, as the largest town in the Upper Great Southern servicing many surrounding towns.
-Today it is also home to over 40 different nationalities with migrants attracted to the welcoming and hospitable nature of the town.
+Katanning is thought to derive its name from the Aboriginal word ‘Kartannin’, meaning ‘big meeting place’.
+This definition continues to be relevant in the 21st century, as it remains the largest town in the Upper Great Southern region, serving numerous surrounding towns.

 Katanning boasts many claims to fame and it is known for its many firsts: